GCChen97/ppa4p3d/README.md

 ### single-view demo

-The following script show how to use the PPA model for estimating a planar surface normal.
+The following script shows how to use the PPA model for estimating a planar surface normal.

 ```python
 python singleview_normal.py